CtrlCri/BlueWallet/README.md

 - PostgreSQL
 - Redis

-## Configuración y ejecución (Not Available Yet)
+## Setup and Execution

-1. Clona este repositorio: `git clone https://github.com/CtrlCri/BlueWallet.git`
+1. Clone this repository: `git clone https://github.com/CtrlCri/BlueWallet.git`
-2. Ve al directorio del proyecto: `cd bluewallet-backend`
+2. Navigate to the project directory: `cd bluewallet-backend`
-3. Crea y activa un entorno virtual: `python3 -m venv venv && source venv/bin/activate`
+3. Create and activate a virtual environment: `python3 -m venv venv && source venv/bin/activate`
-4. Instala las dependencias: `pip install -r requirements.txt`
+4. Install the dependencies: `pip install -r requirements.txt`
-5. Configura las variables de entorno en el archivo `.env` según tus preferencias.
+5. Configure the environment variables in the `.env` file according to your preferences.
-6. Realiza las migraciones de la base de datos: `python manage.py migrate`
+6. Apply the database migrations: `python manage.py migrate`
-7. Inicia el servidor de desarrollo: `python manage.py runserver`
+7. Start the development server: `python manage.py runserver`

-## Contribuciones
+## Contributions

-¡Las contribuciones son bienvenidas!
-Si deseas contribuir a este proyecto, por favor crea un pull request explicando los cambios propuestos.
+Contributions are welcome!
+If you'd like to contribute to this project, please create a pull request explaining your proposed changes.

-## Licencia
+## License

-Este proyecto se encuentra bajo la Licencia MIT.
-Consulta el archivo LICENSE para más detalles.
+This project is licensed under the MIT License.
+See the LICENSE file for more details.